ubcgif/mvi/content/theory.rst

 The first question that arises during the inversion of magnetic data concerns the definition of the "model".
-The MVI program allows for the inversion of a magnetization vector defined in either Cartesian or Spherical coordinate systems :cite:`Lelievre2009a`.
+The MVI program allows for the inversion of a magnetization vector defined in either Cartesian or Spherical coordinate systems :cite:`LelievrePhD`.
 We define both systems below.

 .. _MVIC: